zmzhang/SigmaCCS/README.md

 - ofileDataPath : File path for storing model parameter data.

 ## Predicting CCS
-The CCS prediction of the molecule is obtained by inputting Graph and Adduct into the already trained SigmaCCS model.
+The CCS prediction of the molecule is obtained by feeding the Graph and Adduct into the already trained SigmaCCS model with [Model_prediction](https://github.com/zmzhang/SigmaCCS/blob/main/sigma/sigma.py#L6) function.

     Model_prediction(ifile, ParameterPath, mfileh5, ofile, Isevaluate = 0)

 *Optionnal args*
 - ifile : File path for storing the data of smiles and adduct
 - ParameterPath : File path for storing model parameter data